 The backgrounds of Avelos collective were varied, we had different skills and brought a wide range of experiences to our working commitments together.
 They were activists, artists, academics, students, cooks, hairdressers, teachers, graphic designers, law graduates, translators and journalists.
 Between them they spoke nine languages, Arabic, Farsi, Kurdish, Russian, French, German, Spanish, Greek and English.
 They had expertise in International and European protections of human rights, sociocultural studies of migration and gender, social policy, queer-feminist & anti-racist cultures, critical pedagogies, theater studies and LGBTQIA+ refugees and EU law.
 Avelo 2.0 is coming soon.

 amoqa athens museum of queer art 2017

 AMOQA describes itself as a hybrid space for the research and promotion of arts and studies on sexuality and gender.
-I joined the curatorial and working team at AMOQA in the summer of 2017 after being introduced to the members through friends at Documenta14.
+I joined the curatorial team at AMOQA in the summer of 2017 after being introduced to the members through friends at Documenta14.
 AMOQA hosts special nights and festivals of performance, screenings of documentaries on gender politics, as well as experimental queer films, technology workshops, lectures on gender topics, queer music gigs and more.
 At the same time, it has initiated the building of an LGBTQI+ archive, bringing together collections, artworks, zines, interviews, films, photography etc, in an attempt to trace a cartography of greek LGBTQI+ movements.
 AMOQA would like to act as a meeting point for the networking of researchers and artists that work on body politics, aiming at the creation of new projects as well as the exchange of ideas and thoughts.
 AMOQA functions as well as a safe platform where different activist feminist queer groups use for their meetings and events.

 aphrodite queer feminist film festival 2019